This blog may contain affiliate links. Read our disclosure policy for more info.

 We’ve visited Sydney countless times.
 In fact, Bailey even lived in Sydney for a while when she first arrived in Australia.

 What’s amazing about Sydney is that, although it’s a very cosmopolitan city, there’s also plenty of nature to enjoy.
-The diversity of things to do and see here are incredible, which is perhaps why it regularly tops worldwide “best city” and “best quality of living” lists.
+The diversity of tours in Sydney and the things to do and see here are incredible, which is perhaps why it regularly tops worldwide “best city” and “best quality of living” lists.

 So, whether you’re a local looking for some weekend inspiration, or a visitor trying to make the most of your time in this spectacular city, we’ve got you covered.
 Here are 33 of the best things to do in Sydney, Australia.